Hiba-elouazi/plant-catalogue/README.md

 ## Description

 A full-stack plant catalogue app built with Node.js, Express, GraphQL, MongoDB, and Bootstrap.
-This app allows you to easily add, view, and delete plants through a beautiful and responsive interface.
+This app allows you to easily add, view, and delete plants through a responsive interface.

 ---